EMBL-EBI-GCA/gca_hipsci_browser/README.md

-#ebisc browser
+#HipSci browser

-An angularjs based catalogue for EBiSC
+An angularjs based catalogue for HipSci